 I wanted to continue just a bit from my post from last Thursday.
-The main theme of that post dealt with the affair addiction and today I’m going to touch on a process for getting the cheater to stay off of their “drug” of choice – their emotional affair.
+The main theme of that post dealt with the affair addiction.
+Today I’m going to touch on a process for getting the cheater to stay off of their “drug” of choice.
+Their emotional affair.

-As I mentioned, breaking free from the addiction of an emotional affair is a process and Mr. Carder’s process has six components:
+As I mentioned, breaking free from the emotional affair addiction is a process and Mr. Carder’s process has six components.

 Separation.
 Abstinence and sobriety are the primary elements that must be emphasized.
 Don’t get your fix by being in the affair partner’s presence and don’t share anymore of your life’s experiences with this person.
 Mr. Carder says it best… “The contact is what keeps these feelings alive; you need to stop feeding the compulsion.”